Cynlic/Cynlic.github.io/antipode.md

 It is hard to live in Austin long and not notice the abundance of green space which threads through the city in a series of greenbelts, metropolitan parks, and natural landmarks.
 Such spaces have long been a major part of the city's attraction to knowledge workers, and have offered a manicured common space for hiking, biking, rock climbing, water activities and more.
 However, as Andrew Busch (2017) contends, the taught loop of rhetoric which surrounds environmentalism, sustainablity, and "greenness" has long been a entwined with the city's "progressive investment in whiteness."
-The city's production of a interface between burgeoning technopolis and delicately maintained garden has engendered particular inequities across lines of race and class which grant the experience of these spaces as fraught forms of recreation.
+Austin's production of a interface between burgeoning technopolis and delicately maintained garden has engendered particular inequities across lines of race and class which grant the experience of these spaces as fraught forms of recreation.

 The antiPode is an experimental object which asks a simple question: _how can we listen against the grain of the environmental narrative?_
 While the project is theoretically ongoing, it has taken definable shape as a three step process: